evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 would find important, desired, or personal.

 There are many different ways to classify email messages as spam.
-Our objective of the Karat-Sleuth project was to create a library that would allow anyone to easily classify one or many email messages as either ham or spam.
+Our objective of the Karat Sleuth project was to create a library that would allow anyone to easily classify one or many email messages as either ham or spam.
 We would do this using various spam heuristics.
 The primary heuristic we planned to use was Bayesian filtering, but we also planned to investigate other heuristics such as